How to Pass a Continuing Disability Review in New York Image

 What to Expect During the Review

-After submitting your Continuing Disability Review Report and medical records, your case will be assigned to a disability examiner for review.
+After submitting your Continuing Disability Review Report and medical evidence, your case will be assigned to a disability examiner for review.
 The examiner may contact you for additional information or to schedule a consultative exam with an SSA doctor.

 In some cases, you may receive an SSA review phone call from the examiner asking questions about your disability.
 Answer honestly and thoroughly.
 Explain how your condition continues to limit your ability to work and perform daily activities.